denexp/iron-club/README.md

 This is an open source Android app developed by Denis Menéndez.
 The source code is available on GitHub under the MIT license; the app is also available on Google Play.

-### Set up

-In order to be able to compile the project the following actions are required:

-- Create a file located at root project called "secrets.properties" as expected in `build.gradle.kts` file,

-  the list of properties required by the app:

-  "STOREPASSWORD",
-  "KEYPASSWORD",
-  "KEYALIAS",
-  "KEYSTOREPATH"

-- Create a keystore file located at KEYSTOREPATH

 ## How to install?